brandonc/curtsy/README.md

 ### Caveats ###

-This is a very early work in progress.
-Intellisense comments are ignored completely.
-Much hasn't been tested.
+This is a work in progress.

 ### To do ###